STEALTHTEMP1/openwebui-installer/OpenWebUI-Desktop/README.md

 2. Check Activity Monitor for resource usage
 3. Restart the app to reset container
 4. Ensure you have adequate free disk space
+5. Run `../scripts/clean-xcode.sh` to clear caches and verify the runtime

 ### Diagnostic Tools